ARTICLE ONE | ORGANIZATION, GOALS AND POLICY

 8.1.
-Film and Television professionals (Industry), Media professionals (Press), and Festivals Sponsors may request an Accreditation to QL and QP in order to participate in the Festivals.
+Film and television professionals (Industry), media professionals (Press), and festivals sponsors may request an accreditation to QL and QP to participate in the festivals.

 8.2.
 Accreditation holders are given free access to all QL and QP screenings, except opening and closing nights (and selected special screenings), subject to ticket availability.
-A ticket must always be obtained at the Box Office, at a maximum of one ticket per screening.
-Tickets can only be obtained for same day or next day screenings.
+A ticket must always be obtained at the box office, at a maximum of one ticket per screening.
+Tickets can only be obtained for screenings on that same day.

 8.7.
-In order to issue the Accreditation, a name, photograph, and company/institution name are required.
+To issue the accreditation, a name, photograph, and company/institution name are required.

 8.8.
-During the Festivals, the organization (both Festivals and Theatres) is entitled to require further legal identification from the Accreditation holder, and to cancel their Accreditation in case of any irregularity.
+During the festivals, the organization (of both festivals and venues) is entitled to require further legal identification from the accreditation holder, and to cancel their accreditation in case of any irregularity.

 8.9.
-Accreditations are not sent by post or by any means handed out before the Festivals, and should be picked up at the Theatre from the first day of the Festivals.
+Accreditations are not sent by post or by any means handed out before the festivals and should be picked up at the venue from the first day of the festivals.

 ARTICLE NINE | INSURANCE

 9.1.
-QL and QP have insurances over all film copies while at the Theatres, and only during the month of September, for QL, and October, for QP.
-Under no circumstance are QL or QP responsible for damage or loss of the films while in transit, either while being imported or exported.
+QL and QP have insurances over all physical film copies while at the venues, and only during the month of September, for QL, and October, for QP.
+Under no circumstance are the festivals responsible for damage or loss of the films while in transit, either while being imported or exported.

 9.2.
-All the Festivals team and volunteers are insured against accidents while at the Theatres where the Festivals are held.
+All the festivals’ team and volunteers are insured against accidents while at the venues where the festivals are held.